derektypist/project-euler-030/README.md

 **User Stories**

+As a user, I expect to get an error message, if I do any of:

+- Not enter anything in the input field
+- Entering text other than a number
+- Entering a number less than 2 or greater than 6
+- Entering a number, but it is not an integer

 As a user, I expect the function `digitnPowers(2)` to return a number.

 As a user, I expect the function `digitnPowers(2)` to return 0.